Ride1UP 500 Series Review

 XR – 5’5″ – 6’4″

 Ride1UP 500 Series Comparison

 Ride1UP 500 Series vs Rad Power Bikes Radcity vs Aventon Pace 500

-Evident from the table below, each of the bikes are quite similar in the level of components.
+As evident from the table below, all of the bikes are quite similar in the level of components.

 However, given that the RadCity and Pace 500 are $350 or $250 more expensive respectively, it is our view that the 500 Series slightly edges the competition because of its price.

 - The RadCity is less powerful, providing only 20mph max speed, likely due to having the heaviest base weight.

 - The Pace 500 has better hydraulic disc brakes (although they are only slightly better than mechanical for the average user), but a lower battery size.